MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Labs/LAB_01_create_microsoft_sentinel_workspace.md

 - Only create, delete, or modify objects to achieve the stated requirements.
 Unnecessary changes to the environment may adversely affect your final score.
 - If there are multiple approaches to achieving a goal, always choose the approach the requires the least amount of administrative effort.

-We are currently evaluating the existing security posture or our corporate environment.
+We are currently evaluating the existing security posture of our corporate environment.
 We need your help in setting up a security information and event management (SIEM) solution to help identify future and ongoing cyber-attacks.

 ## Architecture diagram